-Consent 0489-2.3 requires the Company to undertake an investigation into the extent, frequency, causes and effects of de-oxygenated water being discharged into the river below the Pātea Dam.
-There have been a number of issues over the ensuing years with this investigation which have been summarised in the previous compliance monitoring report.
+Consent 0489 requires the Company to undertake an investigation into the extent, frequency, causes and effects of de-oxygenated water being discharged into the river below the Pātea Dam.
+There have been several issues over the ensuing years with this investigation which have been summarised in the 2021/22 compliance monitoring report.

 Since the March 2017 issues, the dissolved oxygen (DO) monitoring appears to have progressed relatively well.
-An interim report was presented to stakeholders for review in October 2018 with the final draft of this report submitted in May 2019 after stakeholder and expert panel review and commenting.
+An interim report was presented to stakeholders for review in October 2018 with the final draft of this report submitted in May 2019 after stakeholder and Expert Panel review and commenting.
 The complete interim report is available on request.

-Further delays with producing the final dissolved oxygen report (2022) have since occurred, the history is summarised in the previous compliance monitoring report.
+Further delays with producing the final dissolved oxygen report (2022) have since occurred.
+The history is also summarised in the 2021/22 compliance monitoring report.

 The fourth interim report was provided to Council and Stakeholders on 17 October 2022.
-The expert panel review on the DO report was received during December 2023.
+The Expert Panel review on the DO report was received during December 2023.
 There have been a number of delays in having this report finalised within timeframes, but given the significant additional reporting and stakeholder review process required, this has been deemed as acceptable.